Don't Pay the Ferryman: Background

 This section of the song is omitted from the version of the song released as a single, which is approximately 20 seconds shorter than the album version.

 Music video

 The music video for "Don't Pay the Ferryman" was directed by Maurice Phillips.

 Chart positions

-It became Chris de Burgh's first UK hit single almost eight years into his recording career when it entered the chart on 23 October 1982 and peaked at number 48, staying on the chart for five weeks.
+"Don't Pay the Ferryman" became de Burgh's first UK hit single almost eight years into his recording career when it entered the chart on 23 October 1982 and peaked at number 48, staying on the chart for five weeks.
 In 1983, the single reached number 34 on the Billboard Hot 100 chart in the United States.
-It was a major hit on the Australian Kent Music Report chart, where it reached the Top 5 and spent 25 weeks in the Top 100.
+It was a major hit on the Australian Kent Music Report chart, where it reached the Top five and spent 25 weeks in the Top 100.